 The Phelps Building, located on the corner of Lincoln Avenue and Phelps Street on campus, houses the Department of Geography and Urban-Regional Studies and the Public Service Institute, including the Center for Urban and Regional Studies and the Center for Human Resources Development, and Institutional Research and Analytics.

 The buildings at various locations on campus that house specific services include:

 Salata Complex, located on Rayen and Wood Streets, houses University planning and construction, maintenance, administration staff, Grounds Department staff and equipment, Central Receiving, Key Control, Motor Pool, various repair shops, Printing Services, and Mail Room.

 Central Utility Plant

-The Central Utility Plant is located south of the new WATTS Center on the north side of campus.
-The plant has the capability of producing steam and chilled water for University needs and is distributed through a system of underground tunnels and direct-burial utility lines.
+The Central Utility Plant is located south of the new WATTS Center on the north side of campus and produces steam and chilled water for University needs that is distributed through a system of underground tunnels and direct-burial utility lines.

 Parking Services has been moved to this new location at 275 Fifth Avenue (southeast corner of Rayen and Fifth Avenues).

 Sweeney Hall--formerly Dana Hall--a classic one-story building located at the corner of Bryson Street and University Plaza, was constructed in 1908.
 The building houses the Sweeney Welcome Center and the Office of Admissions.

 The University's main administrative offices are in Tod Hall, a former library building built in 1952 and thoroughly renovated in 1978.
 These offices include: